 What physical damage coverage is provided and what are the deductibles?

 The policy is written on a named perils basis, which includes coverage for collision, certain meteorological events, total theft, fire, and other perils.
 Deductibles are generally a percentage of the value of the insured vehicle although special endorsements offering fixed deductibles are available.

-The main exclusions on a Mexican auto insurance policy historically have been vandalism and partial theft, but now this coverage can be added back under a special endorsement.
+The main exclusions on a Mexican auto insurance policy historically have been vandalism and partial theft, but now this coverage is available with our Full Coverage policies.

 Is the U.S. Broker, providing insurance for Mexico, reputable?